Last updated on January 22nd, 2018 at 06:37 am

 I don’t like spending a lot of time on one chore, so often I break it down and do five things at a time.
 The best example is laundry — I’ll dump all the clean laundry on the bed as I do it, and any time I enter the bedroom I have to fold five things.
 Just five.
 But I am always surprised how often I go into the bedroom, so the pile tends to get folded pretty quickly.
 Then I just put the folded clothes away (hanging five things at a time in the closet, instead of the whole pile at once — because I hate hanging things up!).

 I also do this with the dishes, both putting them in the dishwasher (though I usually try and do this right when we use them — but it doesn’t always work that way!) and putting the clean dishes away.
-I’m sure I’ll be doing it with toys soon, too, as will my boys, when they get old enough.
+I’m sure I’ll be doing it with toys soon, too, as will my boys, when they get old enough (update: sure enough — two years later and I do this all. day. long!)

 3. Thirty Seconds is More Than You Think